 Teleworker VPN can be used to connect small branch offices (<5 people), teleworker or executive home offices, temporary site offices (eg. construction sites) and traveling employees on the road back to the corporate LAN and provide access to corporate resources back at headquarters.

 Both wireless and wired client traffic at the remote site can be tunneled.
 Wired clients connected directly to a Meraki AP can have their traffic tunneled.
-For example, a ShoreTel IP phone can be plugged into the second Ethernet port on an MR12 AP and connect via the VPN tunnel to the corporate PBX.

-Teleworker VPN is compatible with any Meraki Enterprise MR-series AP.
+This configuration is compatible with any Meraki Enterprise MR-series AP.

 It is recommended that a separate network be created in Dashboard for each remote site location for purposes of manageability and usage tracking.
 Remote site networks should be created and access points added to the networks using the Quick Start guide.
 Get started by selecting “Create a network” from the network selector in Dashboard.